MicrosoftDocs/learn/learn-pr/languages/python-install-vscode/includes/6-exercise-write-execute-first-script.md

 Click **Got it!** to dismiss, or **Do not show again** to permanently disable this tip.

-Once you've addressed all of the pop up messages, you've successfully set up the Python extension for Visual Studio Code and are ready to begin writing Python code!
+Once you've addressed all of the pop-up messages, you've successfully set up the Python extension for Visual Studio Code and are ready to begin writing Python code!